 - Master Data Management,

-PDUs will be accepted for the certification renewal requirement as long as they are directly related to the CPDA Exam Blueprint and meet the guidelines listed below.
-All CPDA certification holders must earn PDUs to actively maintain their CPDA certification
+PDUs will be accepted for the certification renewal requirement as long as they are directly related to the CPDATM Exam Blueprint and meet the guidelines listed below.
+All CPDATM certification holders must earn PDUs to actively maintain their CPDATM certification

 These PDUs can be earned through various professional development activities that center on one of two areas: